jlyons210/discord-bot-ol-bootsie/README.md

 There are many great new genAI projects being started since the boom ChatGPT created.
 As soon as the OpenAI API became publicly available, I knew I wanted to build with it.
 This is my first project using the API, and went from 0 to 1.0 in about 2.5 months.

+If you'd like to try out the bot on Discord or chat with me - feel free to [join my server](https://discord.gg/bH6x6Jbv39)!

 ## Table of contents
 * [User features](#user-features)
 * [Admin features](#admin-features)